Full AI Automation Without Human Review Is Wrong — Here's Why I Changed My Approach

 [Reporter Agent] The human checkpoint is after validation but before submission.
 You’re not reviewing raw signals—you’re reviewing high-confidence findings with full evidence.

 This is the leverage point: AI handles the 80% grind, humans handle the 20% that requires judgment.
+The full architecture behind this system is detailed in the bug bounty automation architecture post.

 The Numbers That Matter